 - Modify your surroundings, such as decorating your home or re-organizing your work desk in a way that can offer stress relief.
-Grow your own plants or place flowers in a vase to surround yourself with colors and life.
+Grow your own plants or place flowers in a vase to refresh yourself.

 - Watch a fun-filled movie or read a funny and exciting book

 In cases where a person’s stress levels are significantly affecting their daily life or the lives of those around them, attending an appointment with a psychiatrist to receive appropriate advice and treatment is crucial.
 Psychiatrists will offer the following forms of treatment:

 - Doctors will discuss the patient’s medical history alongside performing a general health checkup in order to provide an effective medical diagnosis and identify the causes of stress.

 - Where stress is resulting in physical symptoms, such as insomnia, stomach pain or headaches, psychiatrists may prescribe medication to provide relief for such symptoms.

 - Recommendations based on expert medical knowledge, communicated in an easy-to-understand manner and identifying the root causes of the condition, can allow for appropriate counseling in order to relieve the source of that person’s stress.

 - Psychotherapy involves a special kind of communication between the therapist and the patient based on a positive therapeutic relationship with the patient, to provide the patient with a deeper understanding of his or her psychological condition, alongside identifying the patient’s defense mechanisms, so that they can be helped to work out the ways to overcome their problems.